bremlydvillasenor/ta-exec-db/spec.md

-# TA Executive Analytics — Project Specification
+# TA Executive Dashboard — Project Specification

 ## 1. Project overview

 This project builds the analytics-ready data layer for a **Talent Acquisition Executive Summary** report in Power BI.

 The project is intentionally limited to the **Executive Summary page only**.
-It should provide a small, governed set of dimensions, facts, marts, metric definitions, and validation rules needed to answer the most important questions a TA executive asks about hiring delivery, open-position risk, pipeline health, and expected future attainment.
+It should provide a small, governed set of dimensions, facts, marts, metric definitions, and validation rules needed to answer the most important questions a TA executive asks about hiring delivery, open-position risk, pipeline health, and expected future offer accepts.

 The project is designed as a portfolio-quality analytics engineering example.
 The priority is not to reproduce every possible recruiting metric.
 The priority is to demonstrate a clear business problem, trustworthy metric logic, realistic data relationships, reproducible transformations, and Power BI-ready outputs.